perj/sebuild/docs/basics.md

 what happens.
 An empty compilation of the platform code is 100ms.
 Since seb finds the top directory you should be able to run it from anywhere within the tree.

+## Where is the Output

+The finished product files that seb produce are by default located in the `build/dev/` folder.
+This can however be customized by both environment variables and `Builddesc` config settings.
+But without those the command `find build/dev/` should give you a nice output of what's been created.